-People with mental illness have disorders of thought, feeling, or behaviour that result in an inability to cope with the demands of everyday life.
+People living with mental illness have disorders of thought, feeling, or behaviour that result in an inability to cope with the demands of everyday life.
 Symptoms vary in type and degree from illness to illness and from person to person.
 They are often cyclical in nature and vary in severity over time.
 An acute episode may last from weeks to months for some and many years or a lifetime for others.

 The following list of symptoms could be warning signs of a mental illness developing: